evanshlom/DSGPT/README.md

 # dsgpt
 Ask common python libraries anything!
 Powered by ChatGPT.
+Currently supports questions about the sktime library... (work in progress)